sorchowski/odometry/README.md

 [Odometry.h](src/lib/Odometry/src/Odometry.h) declares basic velocity and directional methods common to either SPI or I2C implementations.

+TODO: describe defining wheel measurements and action of class to obtain velocity in meters/s

 ## SPI

 [ArduinoOdometrySPI](src/lib/Odometry/src/OdometryClass/spi) - Provides an implementation of AbstractOdometry for connecting an Arduino to an Ls7366R quadrature encoder via the SPI interface.